-A phyllodes tumour is a smooth, hard lump of tissue that can appear anywhere in the breast..
+Phyllodes tumours are smooth, hard lumps of tissue that grow in the stroma (supportive tissue) of the breast.
 Once formed a phyllodes tumour may grow quite large, quite quickly.

-Malignant and borderline malignant phyllodes tumours are rare types of breast cancer.
+Borderline malignant and malignant phyllodes tumours are rare types of breast cancer.
 They may be difficult to diagnose because they can be confused with other breast problems such as a fibroadenoma.
-Once a diagnosis has been confirmed the treatment is usually tailored to the individual.

 Although they can affect people at any age, phyllodes tumours are most common in women between 40 and 50 who haven’t yet been through the menopause.

-Breast-conserving surgery, usually referred to as wide local excision or lumpectomy, is the removal of the cancer with a margin (border) of normal breast tissue around it.
+Breast-conserving surgery, usually referred to as wide local excision or lumpectomy, is the removal of the tumour with a margin (border) of normal breast tissue around it (known as a clear margin).
 A mastectomy is the removal of all the breast tissue including the nipple.

 You may be given a choice between these two types of surgery.
-If a wide local excision is possible, then it is important that a clear margin of tissue is taken from around the cancer.
+If a wide local excision is possible, then it's important that a clear margin of tissue is taken from around the tumour.
 If a clear margin of tissue is not seen when the area removed is examined under the microscope, then a second operation might be needed.

-Unlike other types of breast cancer, malignant and borderline malignant phyllodes tumours rarely spread to the lymph nodes under the arm (axilla) so these will not be routinely taken out during surgery.
+Unlike other types of breast cancer, borderline malignant and malignant phyllodes tumours rarely spread to the lymph nodes under the arm (axilla) so these will not be routinely removed during surgery.
 However, your surgeon will look at your individual case and recommend the best surgery for you.

 Adjuvant (additional) treatment

 If you have a borderline malignant phyllodes tumour you will not need any additional treatments after surgery.